ClementRepository/TerraformforAbsoluteBeginners/Project 7 Git Github VsCode/Git Github VSCode.md

 7. It will open up your web browser, where you log in with your Github account.
 Once you log in, press continue if the information is correct.
 8. Then click Authorize Visual Studio Code.
 9. After that, go to VsCode again.
 If need be, click file on the top left and click new window.
 It will bring you to a welcome page.
 10. Click "Clone Git Repository."
-It'll have a dropdown on the top search bar asking you to clone from Github.
+It'll have a dropdown on the top search bar asking you to clone the repository from Github.
 Click that as well.

 ![alt text](<vscode new window.png>)